How to Effectively Evaluate a Sales Channel Partner Part 2

 • What are your goals and how are they expressed?
 In our experience, the best successes occur when we are able to articulate sales goals on a daily, weekly and monthly basis, and then manage to those expectations.

 • What are your reporting capabilities?
 When it comes to reporting, you need to know exactly what is done with the generated reports.
-Ask your sales outsourcer to explain when and how the sales management team will intervene to ensure that sales representatives are on track to produce the results that the program requires.
+Ask your sales channel partner to explain when and how the sales management team will intervene to ensure that sales representatives are on track to produce the results that the program requires.
 Understand how conformance to your goals is tracked and managed—and how all of this information is shared with you.

-One of the goals of this process is to track and measure the assumptions that were made during the goal-setting phase at the start of your outsourcing relationship.
+One of the goals of this process is to track and measure the assumptions that were made during the goal-setting phase at the start of your partnering relationship.
 For example, if you assumed that it would take an average of three calls to close a sale, but the data shows that this metric varies widely by industry type, you must be provided with this information so that you can refine your assumptions accordingly.
-It’s when you get to the granular level of reporting that you can make actionable process changes that can tremendously impact your sales force’s efficiency and success—but none of this can happen unless your sales outsourcer has a clear and consistent reporting process in place, and a communication plan to get that information in your hands.
+It’s when you get to the granular level of reporting that you can make actionable process changes that can tremendously impact your sales force’s efficiency and success—but none of this can happen unless your sales channel partner has a clear and consistent reporting process in place, and a communication plan to get that information in your hands.

 • How will you keep my program information up to date and communicate those updates with the sales teams?
 Nothing about the sales process is static.
 When updates are made on the brand side, how does that information get translated to the salespeople?
 Are there refresher or advanced training sessions offered?
 If so, who is identified to participate in these?
 Follow-up and refresher training can be just as critical to the success of a project as the initial training, so find out what options are available to the sales teams in the long term.